 During the top of the funnel stage of the inbound marketing sales funnel, your potential customer is experiencing a problem or symptoms to a problem.
 He or she is trying to find the best solution possible for his or her problem, symptoms, or situation.

-Your potential customer is looking for content that either educates, entertains or both (edutainment) in regards to solving his or her problem.
+Your potential customer is looking for content that either educates, entertains, or both (edutainment) in regards to solving his or her problem.
 These visitors are in the browse and research stage of their journey, looking for various solutions to their problems and engaging with the initial content that’s available and presented to them.

 The majority of your website visitors fall into this category.
 These potential customers will land on your top of the funnel content, whether it’s through social media, search results, or paid ads, for instance.
-Top of the funnel visitors are primarily in the “learning” stage of their buyer’s journey.
+Top of the funnel visitors is primarily in the “learning” stage of their buyer’s journey.
 They’re looking for trustworthy, quality information before they’re ready to purchase a product or service.

 Keep in mind, there is the possibility that a potential customer decides to make a quick decision and opt-in, call, or buy from you regardless of where they land in your funnel.
 This is why relevant, quality content that presents action options to guide your potential customers towards a solution is key across the entire funnel.